Sunday May 26, 2013

-The LAP-BAND® Adjustable Gastric Banding (AGB) System is an FDA-approved medical device for bariatric surgery.
-The procedure promotes weight loss by limiting food consumption (restrictive rather than malabsorption) and controlling hunger sensations.
-It is recognized as one of the safest and most effective methods for achieving significant and long-lasting weight loss in obese individuals.
+The LAP-BAND® Adjustable Gastric Banding (AGB) System is an FDA-approved medical device for weight loss in qualified individuals.
+The intervention promotes weight loss by limiting food consumption (restrictive rather than malabsorption) and controlling hunger sensations.
+It has been proven to be a safe and effective method of achieving significant and long-lasting weight loss in individuals affected by obesity.

 Gastric banding is a restrictive type of weight loss surgery.